home-assistant/home-assistant.io/source/_components/insteon_plm.markdown

 The only configuration item that is absolutely necessary is the port so that Home Assistant can connect to the PLM.
 This will expose all the supported INSTEON devices which exist in the modem's ALL-Link database.
-However, devices will only be shown by their INSTEON hex address (e.g. "1A.2B.3C") which can be a bit unwieldy.
+However, devices will only be shown by their INSTEON hex address (e.g., "1A.2B.3C") which can be a bit unwieldy.
 As you link and unlink devices using the 'Set' buttons, they'll be added and removed from Home Assistant automatically.